 If you are having problems with your Philips Hue Bridge dropping its internet connections, try to set a static Philips Hue Bridge IP Address.
-That should fix most dropped connection issues.
+That should fix the most dropped connection issues.
 As well as issues like no hue bridge could be found.

 My Hue 2.0 Bridge was dropping out every couple of days, so I started looking into why.
-Seems to be my TPlink W8980 router was loosing a connection to the internet about once every day. maybe the Hue Bridge was not receiving a new DHCP address?
+It seems to be my TPlink W8980 router was losing a connection to the internet about once every day. maybe the Hue Bridge was not receiving a new DHCP address?

 Setting up a Static IP address for The Hue 2 Hub seemed a logical next step.
-If you are looking into upgrading your old round Philips hue bridge to the new 2.0 square version check out this post on the procedure.
+This is a great post on upgrading your old round Philips hue bridge to the new 2.0 square version.